 Benefit costs include payroll taxes and employee benefits including FICA, unemployment taxes, workers' compensation, health insurance, 403(b) defined contribution plan, incentives and other miscellaneous benefits for the entire facility.
-These benefit costs are assumed to approximate 27% of wages during the Forecast Period, based on Management's historical experience.
+These benefit costs are assumed to approximate 25 to 26% of wages during the Forecast Period, based on Management's historical experience.